-Revenue from contracts with customers

-Revenue arises mainly from the sales electronics products and maintenance services income.
+Revenue from contracts with customers Revenue arises mainly from the sales electronics products.

 To determine whether to recognise revenue, the Group follows a 5-step process:

 - 1. Identifying the contract with a customer - 2.
 Identifying the performance obligations - 3.
 Determining the transaction price - 4.
 Allocating the transaction price to the performance obligations - 5.
 Recognising revenue when/as performance obligation(s) are satisfied